 [range_lookup] -> This last section is for denoting the optional range.

 For example, consider a dataset of some Fruits like before.
 But here we will have 3 columns which are Fruits, ID, Price.
-Now we will search Fruits price from this table using VLOOKUP.
+Now we will search Fruits’ prices from this table using VLOOKUP.

-Step 2: You can find any other Fruit’s price by entering the Name on cell G3.
+- Thus, you can find any other Fruit’s price by entering the Name on Cell G4.